wso2/docs-is/en/asgardeo/docs/guides/user-accounts/account-login/configure-login-identifiers.md

 # Configure alternative login identifiers

+!!! note
+    The feature is in the Beta stage.
+We are working on adding more capabilities for this feature.

 You can now configure alternative login identifiers so that the users of your Asgardeo organization have the capability to use these identifiers to log in.

 !!! note